Creating the hard shell for the building exterior.

 Apply primer (Optional)

 This is optional.
 It helps seal the wall and helps the finish layer to stick.
-It is only really needed for a very flat finish coat.
+It is only really needed for a very flat brown coat.

 Apply finish stucco coat